-If you terminate employment with the Employer when your account accumulation exceeds \$5,000 (excluding any amounts in your rollover account), the normal form of distribution from the 401(k) Plan is an annuity.
+If you terminate employment or are participating in the Brookhaven Science Associates, LLC Phased Retirement Policy with the Employer when your account accumulation exceeds \$5,000, the normal form of distribution from the Retirement Plan is an annuity.

 If you are not married when your benefits begin, your annuity will be a one-life annuity which pays you a monthly benefit for the remainder of your lifetime.
 No payments will be made after your death.